ev2900/Neo4j_Infrastructure/README.md

 Once you have docker installed to launch a docker container with Neo4j running in it, following the instructions below

-1. Naviage to the [docker/without_ssl/](https://github.com/ev2900/Neo4j_Infrastructure/tree/main/docker/without_ssl) folder
+1. Navigate to the [docker/without_ssl/](https://github.com/ev2900/Neo4j_Infrastructure/tree/main/docker/without_ssl) folder

 2. Run ```docker-compose up```.
 Leave the terminal widow open

-3. Naviage to [localhost:7474/browser/](http://localhost:7474/browser/).
-The default user name and password is neo4j / neo4j
+3. Go to [localhost:7474/browser/](http://localhost:7474/browser/) via. a web browser.
+The default user name and password are neo4j / neo4j

 ## with self signed SSL certificate

 2.

 ## AWS Elastic Container Service (ECS)